thevindu-w/clip_share_server/README.md

 #### Standalone installers

 Standalone installer scripts are available in the archives (`zip` for Windows and macOS, and `tar.gz` for Linux) attached to releases on GitHub.
 They are also available in the [helper_tools/](https://github.com/thevindu-w/clip_share_server/tree/master/helper_tools) directory.
 Standalone installers can run without an internet connection.
 However, you must have the `clip_share` (or `clip_share.exe` on Windows) executable in the current working directory to run the installer.
-If you download the archive from releases and extract it, you will have the executable along with the installer script.
+If you download the archive from releases and extract it, you will have the executable, along with the installer script.
 Run the interactive script and follow the instructions to install ClipShare.

 **Note:** These installers do NOT need admin or superuser privileges to run.
 Therefore, do not run them with elevated privileges.